The entire book appears at this link with chapters added after appearing online:

 — a descriptive term derived from the local expression “where

-y’at?” — are railing on Buddy D’s radio talk show.
-“I know what
+y’at?” — whale and rail on Buddy D’s radio talk show.

 mourning dead playoff hopes.
 A certain awful comfort survives as